 Many other sources of noise impact the gravity measurements, such as related to the phase noise of the RF reference frequency oscillators, frequency, phase and intensity noise of the Raman lasers, and detection noise.
-Detailed analysis of these noise sources have been carried out, especially in Ref.
-52, and later in Ref.
-25, where the exact transfer function of the interferometer to phase noise fluctuations, the so-called sensitivity function derived in Ref.82, was extensively used (with an extension to arbitrary pulse shapes presented in Ref.
+Detailed analysis of these noise sources has been carried out, especially in Ref.
+52 and later in Ref.
+25 where the exact transfer function of the interferometer to phase noise fluctuations, the so-called sensitivity function derived in Ref.
+82 was extensively used (with an extension to arbitrary pulse shapes presented in Ref.
 83).
-These sources of noises can be reduced down to the mrad per shot level, well below the level of residual vibration noise, which still amounts to 10-100 mrad per shot, even with sophisticated vibration isolation schemes.
+These sources of noises can be reduced down to the mrad per shot level, well below the level of residual vibration noise, which still amounts to 10-100 mrad per shot, even with sophisticated vibration schemes.

-The situation is different for gravity gradiometers, for which vibrations are a common source of noise, which is thus rejected in the differential measurement54.
-This allows in principle these sensors to approach their intrinsic limit which will be set by detection noise, and ultimately by quantum projection noise.
+The situation is different for gravity gradiometers, for which vibrations are a common source of noise, which is thus rejected in the differential measurement.54 This allows in principle these sensors to approach their intrinsic limit which will be set by detection noise, and ultimately by quantum projection noise.

-Best differential acceleration sensitivities of 3 - 4 \times $10^{-8} \text{ m.s}^{-2} \cdot \tau^{-1/2}$ have been demonstrated with standard Raman interferometers^{84,85}.
-For baselines of 1.4 m along the vertical direction84 and of 0.72 m along the horizontal direction86, this corresponds to best demonstrated gravity gradient sensitivities of 28 and $59 \times 10^{-9} \text{ s}^{-2}.\tau$
+Best differential acceleration sensitivities of $3-4\times 10^{-8}$ m s $^{-2}\,\tau^{-1/2}$ have been demonstrated with standard Raman interferometers.
+84,85 For baselines of 1.4 m along the vertical direction 84 and of 0.72 m along the horizontal direction, 86 this corresponds to best demonstrated gravity gradient sensitivities of 28 and 59 \times 10 $^{-9}$ s $^{-2}\,\tau^{-1/2}$.